 Let’s take a break from the 1960s and take a look at what Bond was wearing just two years ago in Quantum of Solace.
 Starting in this film Bond wears suits by Tom Ford, and much of the details have been publicly described by costume designer Louise Frogley herself, most notably the shiny mohair tonic reminiscent of mod suits of the 1960s.
 She said, “It was extremely popular in the ’60s; all the Mods and all the wannabe Bonds wore it.
 I’m sure Sean Connery would have worn it at least once.”
 Conney’s Bond always struck me an an anti-mod, and in Goldfinger he even made a disparaging remark about the Beatles.
-Connery, however, did wear mohair-blend suits on occasion, but they weren’t the flashy type of mohair tonic.
-Bond’s suits weren’t supposed to stand out as Daniel Craig’s suits do.
-Tom Ford has a much flashier look overall than an English bespoke suit, and one that doesn’t fit Ian Fleming’s character.
+Connery, however, did wear mohair-blend suits on occasion, such as in Thunderball at the office and at the Junkanoo.

 The shirt is a plain white poplin with a spread collar, double cuffs and no pocket.
 The tie is a blue and white basket weave.
 Bond’s shoes are the Church’s Philip model in black, which is a perforated cap-toe oxford (balmoral to the Americans).